foldda/charian/README.md

             return this;
         }

-        //[client code] serialize and save this Person object to a file public void SaveToFile(string filePath)
+        //client calls this method to serialize and save this Person object to a file public void SaveToFile(string filePath)
         {
             string encodedRdaString = this.ToRda().ToString(); //serialize
             File.WriteAllText(filePath, encodedRdaString);
         }

-        //[client code] restoring a Person object from an RDA string that is stored in a file public static Person ReadFromFile(string filePath)
+        //client calls this method to restore a Person object from an RDA string read from a file public static Person ReadFromFile(string filePath)
         {
             string encodedRdaString = File.ReadAllText(filePath);